 Have you heard the news?
-Sage Group, a leading British software company, completed the purchase of Intacct Corporation, a California based, nineteen-year-old accounting software company in the third quarter of 2017.
+Sage Group, a leading British software company, completed the purchase in the third quarter of 2017 of Intacct Corporation, a California-based, nineteen-year-old accounting software company.

-Dixie McCurley, CEO of Trusted CFO Solutions was asked to convey her thoughts about the recent acquisition of Intacct by Sage Group.
+We were asked to convey our thoughts about the recent acquisition of Intacct by Sage Group.
 “I see this more as pros and cons.
 In any acquisition where the mammoth company acquires the smaller one, there are more rules, the possibility of less flexibility, and the pitfalls that come with those changes.
-But, on the other side, to mitigate their structure as a wholly owned subsidiary, the way they have rolled out and over communicated, I feel is by far the best of many acquisitions I’ve ever seen.”
+But, on the other side, to mitigate their structure as a wholly-owned subsidiary, the way they have rolled out and over-communicated, I feel is by far the best of many acquisitions I’ve ever seen.”

-Dixie thinks that Sage will continue to use its current software for the smaller-end client, and put the resources to develop out Intacct for the small to medium-sized business space.
+Our co-founder thinks that Sage will continue using its current software for the smaller-end client and put the resources to develop Intacct for the small to medium-sized business space.
 Sage doesn’t have a product to work there.
-Over a few years, they’ll create those programs.
+So, over a few years, they’ll create those programs.

 “It seems like the intention all along was to take Intacct and make it better.
 And that Sage behemoth, who was so far behind, actually sees and respects the beauty of what Intacct built over the last 15 years.
 I think they only want to enhance Intacct and give them the tools to do it.”